masomaster/mancala/setup.md

 - ✅ As a user, I want a running tally of total wins and losses per player.
 - ✅ As a user, I want the reset button to "click" (change color or give some indication of having been pushed).
 - ✅ As a user, I want the game to be over when all pits on only one side of the board are empty (not the full board).
+- ✅ As a user, I want the page to have responsive design (esp. for phone-size screens).
 - As a user, I want to see a design down the middle of board (between rows).
 - As a user, I want to see a label so I know which side of the board is mine.